umer6418129/File-Repo/README.md

 # FileManager Plugin for Laravel

+# Note:
+currently it is not compatible with latest version of laravel 11, this is under development right now

 ## Overview
 The FileManager plugin is a custom Laravel solution designed to simplify file management.
 It handles file uploads, updates, deletions, and retrievals while maintaining references in a database table.
 This plugin leverages Laravel's built-in filesystem and database functionalities to offer a robust and easy-to-use file management system.